 Martyn Rolph, Commercial Manager

 Every year, demand for the finest wines and spirits outstrips supply.
-Here, we talk to Commercial Manager Martyn Rolph about how – and why – we manage our customers’ allocations.
+Here, we talk to our Head of Commercial Management, Martyn Rolph about how – and why – we manage our customers’ allocations.

 What exactly is an allocation?